jesseryanharris/accelerometer-tidy-dataset/CodeBook.md

-# The "averages.csv" dataset
+# The averages.txt dataset
 This dataset is derived from the UCI HAR Dataset described here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The averages.csv dataset contains the mean values of all the mean and standard deviation values for each combination of subject and activity described in the UCI HAR dataset.
-Please see README.md for more information on the processing tasks performed in order to create the averages.csv dataset.
+The averages.txt dataset contains the *mean values of all the mean and standard deviation values* for each combination of subject and activity described in the UCI HAR dataset.
+Please see README.md for more information on the processing tasks performed in order to create the averages.txt dataset.

 # A guide to reading the variables
 Hopefully the variables are fairly self-explanatory, however some additional description is probably helpful.
 To avoid repetition, I have not included a description for each variable; following is a "legend" of sorts that should clarify what the variables are measuring.